 Powers of Court

-In civil cases brought by governmental entities to enforce environmental laws, courts are generally authorized to require violators of environmental legal requirements to pay penalties and to undertake injunctive relief to abate the violation or address the environmental impacts of the violation.
-In a criminal case, individual defendants who plead guilty or are convicted at trial can generally be ordered to pay a fine and to serve time in prison.
-Depending upon the facts of each case, the fine amount and prison sentence can be substantial.
-The primary factors that the US courts consider in imposing such a sentence include the level of harm or danger imposed, the degree of the violations, the duration of the violations, and whether the violations required a substantial clean-up, etc.
+In civil cases brought by governmental entities, courts are generally authorized to require violators of environmental legal requirements to pay penalties and to undertake injunctive relief to abate the violation or address the environmental impacts of the violation.
+In a criminal case, defendants found guilty can be ordered to pay a fine and to serve time in prison.

 Certain environmental statutes (eg, CAA, CWA, and RCRA) contain citizen suit provisions authorizing non-governmental entities to sue third parties for injunctive relief for violations.
 A private party claiming injury from hazardous activities also may seek damages or injunctive relief in a tort action.
 No contractual relationship among the private parties is necessary, but contracts can create obligations for compliance with environmental laws.